cse4504-fl25-6-wustl/team-project-4504-kanan-orhan-bean/test_inputs_and_outputs/box_packing/SameMediumSameSize/6PerLarge7/ReadMe.md

-We decided to keep their logic of 6 items in both standard and large boxes.
+We decided to keep our logic of 6 items in a standard box and 7 items in a large boxes.